storageos/use-cases/velero/README.md

 Use the following command to install Velero via the Velero CLI or alternatively use the helm chart.
 To install it using the Velero cli, just run this command:

-> The aws plugin is being used because MinIO implements the S3 API.
+> The AWS plugin is being used because MinIO implements the S3 API.
 This is
 > required even if you're not using AWS.

 ```bash